 Covering your web camera when not in use is a good practice for all users.
 This practice is even recommended by both Edward Snowden and Mark Zuckerberg across all devices they own.
 Blocking the plain view of the perpetrators through the lenses of your camera compliments the security software that you will install on your device.
 It can be a sticky note or a plaster tape attached to the laptop camera.
 This is a money-saving way to keep your devices secured from all security breaches that can be made through your laptop camera.

 #3.
 Update your software

 Another hack that we can recommend is to always update the software of your smartphone, laptop, and PC as well as to install the necessary patches.
 This is to make sure that the hackers won’t be able to take advantage of the outdated version of your software installed on your device to their leverage.
 Once they find a crack in a specific version of the software in your device, they can cling to it and your cybersecurity will be put at high risk.

 If you are using an external webcam, you should always unplug it when you are not using it.
 Reports have shown that most of these devices that you buy separately from the gadgets themselves are so much susceptible to security breaches.
 Hackers have found their way to sell webcams that can give them instant access to your device while you are using it.
 Make sure that you buy your webcams from a trusted supplier or a known store to make sure their authenticity.

 #5.
 Make sure you’re using hardware and software from reputable brands

 Lastly, try to search your device’s brand and manufacturer if there are reviews against its security.
-Some of their previous customers leave satisfaction ratings and comment as to how they find the device so far from the time they bought it.
-You can eventually find an active complaint regarding the vulnerability of the device, webcam, or any computer hardware that you are connecting on your laptop device.
+Some of their previous customers leave satisfaction ratings and comment as to how they found the device so far from the time they bought it.
+You can eventually find an active complaint regarding the vulnerability of the device, webcam, or any computer hardware that you are connecting to your laptop.